Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Model Fitting and Validation

 \textbf{(3) Reaction-diffusion module and training.} The reaction–diffusion module describes the transport and consumption of nutrients and metabolic wastes, enabling quantification of the spatially heterogeneous microenvironment arising from cell–cell interactions within aggregates.
 This module models the spatiotemporal evolution of key extracellular components, including nutrients and metabolites such as glucose and lactate.
 Aggregates are approximated as spherical cell clusters with radial symmetry, assuming isotropic diffusion along the radial direction.
 Detailed model implementation are provided in \citep{zheng2024stochastic}.

 For training the reaction–diffusion module, the diffusion coefficients of each substrate (initial values provided in Supplementary Table~S5) were perturbed to minimize the mean squared error (MSE) between model predictions and extracellular metabolite measurements from the aggregate culture dataset.
-The MSE loss function follows Equation~(\ref{eq:MSE}), with $K=1$ corresponding to a single dataset and the measurement time set $\mathcal{T} = {24, 48, 72}$.
+The loss function follows MSE defined in Section~\ref{sec:modelFitting}, with {$K=2$ corresponding to two biological replicates} and the measurement time set $\mathcal{T} = {24, 48, 72}$.